Spirolateral: Classifications

 A general spirolateral can turn left or right.
 It is denoted by nθa1,...,ak, where ai are indices with negative or concave angles.
 For example, 260°2 is a crossed rectangle with ±60° internal angles, bending left or right.

-An unexpected closed spiralateral returns to the first vertex on a single cycle.
+An unexpected closed spirolateral returns to the first vertex on a single cycle.
 Only general spirolaterals may not close.
-A golygon is a regular unexpected closed spiralateral that closes from the expected direction.
-An irregular unexpected closed spiralateral is one that returns to the first point but from the wrong direction.
+A golygon is a regular unexpected closed spirolateral that closes from the expected direction.
+An irregular unexpected closed spirolateral is one that returns to the first point but from the wrong direction.
 For example 790°4.
 It takes 4 cycles to return to the start in the correct direction.

 A modern spirolateral, also called a loop-de-loops by Educator Anna Weltman, is denoted by (i1,...,in)θ, allowing any sequence of integers as the edge lengths, i1 to in.
 For example, (2,3,4)90° has edge lengths 2,3,4 repeating.
 Opposite direction turns can be given a negative integer edge length.
 For example, a crossed rectangle can be given as (1,2,−1,−2)θ.

 An open spirolateral never closes.
 A simple spirolateral, nθ, never closes if nθ is a multiple of 360°, gcd(p,n) = p.
 A general spirolateral can also be open if half of the angles are positive, half negative.

 Closure

-The number of cycles it takes to close a spirolateral, nθ, with k opposite turns, p/q=360/(180-θ) can be computed.
-Reduce fraction (p-2q)(n-2k)/2p = a/b.
-The figure repeats after b cycles, and complete a total turns.
+The number of cycles it takes to close a spirolateral, nθ, with k opposite turns can be computed like so.
+Define p and q such that p/q=360/(180-θ). if the fraction (p-2q)(n-2k)/2p is reduced fully to a/b, then the figure repeats after b cycles, and complete a total turns.
 If b=1, the figure never closes.

 Explicitly, the number of cycles is 2p/d, where d=gcd((p-2q)(n-2k),2p).
 If d=2p, it closes on 1 cycle or never.

 The number of cycles can be seen as the rotational symmetry order of the spirolateral.